mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

   - **Both now work on customer service**
 - **Two support engineers**

 Adding the support engineers felt like finding the missing piece of the puzzle.
 Before they joined, I was the only person handling technical support, and I was spending [about 20% of my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week) on support requests.

 Now, I spend less than 5% of my time on support requests, and customers receive faster support.
 The support engineers also do things I didn't have time for like investigating complex bugs, writing documentation, and improving our diagnostic tools.

 The team changes also stretched my skills as a manager.
 In 2021, TinyPilot's workflows were fairly simple, organizationally speaking.
-Everyone could do their work as a single person unit and either hand the result to a customer or to me.
+Everyone could do their work as a single-person unit.
+The results either went directly to a customer or to me.

 Adding support engineers meant figuring out how different teams work together.
 How does the customer service team escalate an issue to the support engineering team?
 How does the support engineering team coordinate product changes with the software development team?
+What's the minimum access each team needs to production systems and customer data?

 ### PicoShare became my fastest-growing project

-One of the annoying situations I ran into running TinyPilot and in my personal life was sharing files that are too large for email.
-I'd often want to share a 15 MB screen capture demonstrating some workflow or bug, but that's a little bit obnoxious to send by email.
+One of the annoying situations I encounter in TinyPilot and my personal life is sharing files that are too large for email.
+I'd often want to share a 15 MB screen capture demonstrating some workflow or bug, but emailing it would eat a discourteous amount of my recipients' email storage.

-I didn't like any of the existing solutions.
+I thought all the existing cloud storage providers handled this scenario poorly.
 Google Drive would insist on making you wait for 15 minutes so they can re-encode the video.
-And they don't give you a direct link to a file.
-Your recipients have to go through the Google Drive UI.
-And sometimes Google refuses to serve the file unless the recipient has a Google Drive account.
-Dropbox is a little better, but it has similar issues.
+And your recipients can't download or watch the video without going through Google Drive's web UI.
+And sometimes Google refuses to serve the file unless the recipient has a Google account.
+Dropbox is a little better, but it similarly forces viewers into the Dropbox UI.

 So, I made a minimalist file sharing app called [PicoShare](https://github.com/mtlynch/picoshare).
 You just upload a file, and it gives you a direct link that you can share.
-If the file is a video, you can stream it immediately.
-If it's a file download, recipients can download it immediately.
+If you're sending a video that's already web-optimized, viewers can stream it immediately without waiting for a re-encode.
+If it's a file download, recipients can download it without being prompted to sign up for some other service.

 <figure class="picoshare-demo">
 <img src="demo-full.gif" alt="Animated demo of uploading a video file to PicoShare and streaming it in another browser window">
 <figcaption>Demo of PicoShare</figcaption>
 </figure>

-The other neat/bizarre thing about PicoShare is that it uses SQLite for storage, including all file uploads.
-It's an unusual choice, but it means that I can integrate with [Litestream](https://litestream.io), a tool that replicates SQLite databases in real time.
-You can blow away a server without warning, and then the next time you run it, it will simply restore itself from the replicated data in cloud storage.
-I first explored this technique with LogPaste, which I [wrote about more in 2021](/litestream/).

 PicoShare become the fastest growing project I ever published.
 It received 600 Github stars within its first two weeks of release.

 {{<img src="picoshare-growth.png" max-width="600px" has-border="true">}}

 As of this writing, PicoShare has [over 100k installs](https://hub.docker.com/r/mtlynch/picoshare/).
-It became popular among users who like to run their own servers because PicoShare is simpler and easier to install than open-source tools like Nextcloud.
+It became popular among users who like to run their own servers because PicoShare runs in a single Docker container, making it easy to deploy than most file sharing tools.

 ## Lessons learned